 What about the flag burner?
 Does he not offend you?
 Is he not destroying the very symbol of everything we are?
 Or is he exercising his right to do as he pleases, so long as he doesn‘t hurt anyone?
 Is he really doing anything besides eliciting a response from you? * We need to determine as a society what limits we are going to impose on ourselves.
 If we intend to live by the decree of democracy, then the majority of us will have to agree on some things and set the rules.
 A society need rules to follow, like the players of any game.
 Nothing in the universe as we know it exists without laws.

 Perhaps we have gone beyond the pinnacle of freedom and are on our way to anarchy.
 I have come to the conclusion that neither anarchy nor freedom can exist in its’ absolute state, except as a reference point.
 Life is not a static, motionless state of being.
 Instead, it is volatile and dynamic, a constantly changing process.
 Absolutes exist only as the beginnings and ends of ideas.
+(Case in point: capitalism.
+While the principles are sound, we have not been able to roll it out the way it was intended.
+It is rife with inadequacies, flaws, and cognitive dissonance.)
 In order for life to continue, we must aspire to reach these ideals and yet never reach them.
 If we were to attain the state of being we were hoping for, then we would no longer need to continue to act.
 Society’s pendulum is constantly swinging between anarchy and totalitarianism, with freedom as the fulcrum.

 I can’t give you your answers to all these ponderances – for those you must search your heart.
-Actually, most people will already have their minds made up, never hearing what the other side has to say oven when they are listening to them. .
+Actually, most people will already have their minds made up, never hearing what the other side has to say.
 I am merely presenting some ideas for you to contemplate and mull over before you make your ruling absolute.
 Please be aware that things in life are rarely absolute.
 Life is flexible and compromising.
 Were it not for the polarity and plurality of minds then the entire concept of America could not exist.
-We need to open our minds before we make decisions that may come back to haunt us, and realize that we must think before we act. if i am correct, people in America want freedom for all, but not a free-for-all.
+We need to open our minds before we make decisions that may come back to haunt us, and realize that we must think before we act.
+If I am correct, people in America want freedom for all, but not a free-for-all.